-Dr. Letian Dou is currently an assistant professor of chemical engineering at Purdue University.
-He obtained his B.S. in Chemistry from Peking University in 2009.
-He then joined Prof. Yang Yang’s group in the Department of Materials Science and Engineering at UCLA, and obtained his Ph.D. in 2014 (co-advised by Prof. Fred Wudl @UCSB in 2013).
-His doctoral research focused on the design and synthesis of conjugated polymers for organic photovoltaic applications.
-From 2014 to 2017, he was a Chemist Postdoc Fellow working with Prof. Peidong Yang at the Department of Chemistry, University of California-Berkeley and Materials Science Division, Lawrence Berkeley National Laboratory.
-His research interest includes the synthesis of organic semiconductors, inorganic nano structures, hybrid materials, and related optoelectronic properties and devices.
-He has published over 30 papers with more than 8000 citations (H index = 28).
+Dr. Letian Dou is currently the Charles Davidson Assistant Professor of Chemical Engineering at Purdue University.
+He obtained his B.S. in Chemistry from Peking University in 2009 and Ph.D. from UCLA Materials Science in 2014 working with Prof. Yang Yang (co-advised by Prof. Fred Wudl @UCSB in 2013).
+From 2014 to 2017, he was a Postdoc Fellow working with Prof. Peidong Yang at the Department of Chemistry, University of California-Berkeley and Materials Science Division, Lawrence Berkeley National Laboratory.
+His research interest includes the synthesis of hybrid materials, organic semiconductors, halide perovskites, and related optoelectronic properties and their device applications.
+He is also a pioneer in polymer single crystal chemistry and materials.
+He has published over 60 papers with more than 18000 citations (H index = 43 as of July 2021).

 Advisor: Prof. Peidong Yang